Goliath was pelted with ten million stones every June. It must be painful.

 Ciang’s word path, after twenty years of sedimentation, has been heavier and mystical.
 The Ciang of 2003 embodied the aspirational clarity of a generation who believed, or at least performed belief, that excellence would carry them forward.
 But what we have witnessed over two decades is not a collapse of that vision, nor a complete reinvention, but something more ambiguous: a slow diffusion.

 It have been no longer a path of Ciang’s own, but of a generation.
 Some study with monk-like discipline.
 Some excel in multiple fields.
 But increasingly, they do so under different lights.
-Where once the goal was entrance into a world of science and seriousness, student-influencers today are generalists in excellence, their value measured not only by grades but also by voice, poise, and adaptability.
-They sell not just effort but persona.
+While once the goal was entrance into a world of seriousness and sublimity, student-influencers today are generalists in excellence, attempting to re-tie the sailor’s knot by voice, poise, and adaptability.

 So this is not a eulogy for Ciang, or for the age of textbooks and flashcards.
 It is an acknowledgment that the path never really existed the way we thought.
 In the end of the day, across the scattered stones and mismatched stories, something still tries to walk.